par7133/FastMySql/README.md

   return count(array_keys($array));
 }

-This class makes use of the class FastErr, part of the Open Gallery project and developed by me http://github.com/par7133
+This class makes use of the class FastErr, part of the same project and developed by me http://github.com/par7133

+For any need of software additions, plugins and improvements please write to <a href="mailto:info@5mode.com">info@5mode.com</a>

+To help please donate by clicking <a href="https://gaox.io/l/dona1">https://gaox.io/l/dona1</a> and filling the form.

+Feedback: <a href="code@gaox.io">code@gaox.io</a>